tuxcomputers/speedttest/README.md

 Checks internet connectivity by opening a TCP connection to port 53 on a configurable set of hosts (default: 8.8.8.8, 1.1.1.1, 9.9.9.9, 208.67.222.222).

 Under normal conditions it is spawned every 10 seconds, runs a single check, and exits.
-If the connection is lost it records the outage start time and enters a 1-second loop, updating the status on each tick.
-When connectivity is restored it closes the outage record and exits.
-The supervisor sees the process is still running and withholds any new speed test until it finishes.
+If the connection is lost it writes the outage start time immediately and enters a 1-second loop, updating status on each tick.
+When connectivity is restored it writes `end_time`, closes the outage, and exits.
+The supervisor sees the outage is closed and allows the speedtest to run again.

+If an outage is open but no connectivity process is running the supervisor spawns one immediately rather than waiting for the next 10-second interval, ensuring the outage is resolved as quickly as possible.

 Gaps in monitoring (e.g. system reboots) are recorded as `unknown` status outage entries so the history remains complete.